 1. General partners

 General partners are the ones who actively take control and participate in the daily affairs of the partnership’s business.
 Due to this, they hold full personal liability for all debts, liabilities, and other legal obligations of the partnership firm.
-However, some partnership types may restrict a general partner’s liability in some cases.
+However, some partnership types may sometimes restrict a general partner’s liability.

 2. Silent partner

-A silent partner or a limited partner is the one who holds limited liability in a partnership.
+A silent partner or a limited partner holds limited liability in a partnership.
 His interest or liability in the partnership is restricted to the amount of his investment only.
-He does not hold any rights to manage or actively control any of the affairs of the partnership.
+He does not hold any rights to manage or actively control any of the partnership’s affairs.

 3. Partners by level

-In some limited liability partnerships, especially those run by certain professionals such as doctors, accountants, and lawyers, partners may be separated by their levels.
+Partners may be separated by their levels in some limited liability partnerships, especially those run by certain professionals such as doctors, accountants, and lawyers.

 The designation of a partner’s level could be based on several factors.
 These can include –

-- His/her experience and/or seniority in the firm classifying him/her as a junior or senior partner.
+- Their experience and seniority in the firm classify them as junior or senior partners.

-- Amount of capital employed, or clients brought into the firm by a partner classifying him/her as a profit-sharing partner.
+- Amount of capital employed or clients brought into the firm by a partner classifying them as a profit-sharing partner.

-- A salaried partner which in most cases is referred to as an associate partner.
-As the name suggests, salaried partners receive salaries and other benefits they are entitled to as employees of the firm.
+- A salaried partner, in most cases, is referred to as an associate partner.
+As the name suggests, salaried partners receive salaries and other benefits they are entitled to as firm employees.
 They do not share the profits of the partnership.

 Remember that a partner can hold various multiple levels at the same time.
-For instance, there can be senior partners who receive a salary or a junior partner who shares in the profits of the firm.
+For instance, senior partners can receive a salary, or a junior partner who shares in the firm’s profits.

 Tax treatment of business partnerships

 The IRS does not exclusively tax the income of a partnership concern.
-This, however, does not mean that a partnership does not have any reporting and form filing requirements as well.
+However, this does not mean that a partnership does not have any reporting and form filing requirements.

 Income tax treatment for business partnerships